 Our MRes Finance is designed for those wishing to follow a career in research and/or academia, there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
-An MRes is the ideal first step if you hope to progress to doctoral studies, such as PhD.
+An MRes is the ideal first step if you hope to progress to doctoral studies, such as a PhD.

 You deepen your thinking about finance and develop a broader understanding of the changing roles and perception of finance within an ever-changing social context.